-The EAL department is the intervention the Academy employs to address the needs of students who speak English as an additional language and come from different cultural backgrounds.
+The EAL department is part of Westbourne's Whole School Inclusion Department and will address the needs of students who speak English as an Additional Language and come from different cultural backgrounds.

-Within the school, the EAL department disseminates information and training, liaises with departments to ensure the correct placement of EAL students in ability groups and differentiation of work.
+Within the school, the EAL department disseminates information and training, liaises with departments to ensure the correct placement of EAL students in ability groups and supports with adaptive teaching.
 It monitors and evaluates provision and progress for each student, adapting it where necessary.
 It also provides staff training and support.